NiKrause/dkg-orbitdb/README.md

 # DKG with OrbitDB: Decentralized Key Generation Demo

+## ⚠️ **IMPORTANT DISCLAIMER - NOT FOR PRODUCTION USE**

+> **WARNING:** This codebase is a **proof-of-concept demonstration** developed rapidly with AI assistance in less than half a day.
+It has NOT undergone comprehensive security auditing, formal verification, or extensive testing required for production cryptographic systems.
+>
+> **DO NOT USE THIS CODE IN PRODUCTION ENVIRONMENTS** where real assets, private keys, or sensitive data are at stake.
+>
+> **Intended Use:** Educational purposes, research, and demonstrating technical feasibility of DKG concepts with OrbitDB.
+>
+> **For Production Systems:** Engage qualified cryptographic engineers, conduct thorough security audits, and implement industry-standard protocols with extensive testing.

+---

 This project demonstrates how **Distributed Key Generation (DKG)** can be coordinated using **OrbitDB**, a decentralized, peer-to-peer database.
 It showcases how multiple participants can collaboratively generate cryptographic keys and coordinate threshold signatures without relying on a central server.

 ## 🔑 What is Distributed Key Generation (DKG)?